-A recent Pew Research Center survey took an exhaustive look at libraries in the United States and how they're used in modern society.
+A 2016 Pew Research Center survey took an exhaustive look at libraries in the United States and how they're used in modern society.
 The survey had many take-aways — including that residents feel their libraries serve the needs of their community well, and that regular library users consider themselves lifelong learners.
 But the one metric that seemed to make the most media splash was data showing fewer Americans are visiting libraries than in decades past.
 This has led some to suggest that libraries are becoming irrelevant.

 But don't turn in that library card just yet.